Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Hearty

-Remove two stacks of each condition from yourself at the end of each of your turns, rather than the usual one.
+Remove two stacks of each ailment from yourself at the end of each of your turns, rather than the usual one.

 ### Pragmatic